Blog

 How to bring this principle to life?

-Use quantified analysis to rank initiatives by marginal risk reduction per pound spent, and re-order the roadmap accordingly.
+Use quantified analysis to rank initiatives by marginal risk reduction per pound, then re-order the roadmap accordingly.
 Efficiency ranking relies on quantified scenarios, which come from linking threats to potential losses.

 4. Link threats to losses